BZou-lab/SurvDNN/README.md

 ## Check Package Dependency

-Check package dependancy.
+Check package dependency.
 Please use the following code to check whether dependencies are successfully loaded.

 Specifically, for DeepSurv and DeepHit, we use methods implemented in the existing package ```survivalmodels```.
 To use this package, appropriate version of Python should be installed.